5jt/dyalog-cookbook/manuscript/15-Windows-Registry.md

 : Binary data in any form.

 REG_MULTI_SZ
 : For an APLer this is a vector of text vectors.
-This data type was not available in the early days of the Windows Registry which is probably why it is not as widely used as you would expect.
+This datatype was not available in the early days of the Windows Registry which is probably why it is not as widely used as you would expect.

 REG_QWORD
 : A 64-bit number

-There are more data types available, but they are less common.
+There are more datatypes available, but they are less common.

 ## Root keys